Green Funerals and Eco-Funeral mean having a simple, natural funeral,

 There is no waste of resources in a green funeral, and as such, green burial is a key aspect of an eco-funeral.
-Using green materials to construct the coffin or the urn contributes to maintaining an all natural burial site.
-In a green burial, the body may be buried wrapped in a blanket, shroud, or held within a biodegradable casket, or if cremated, a biodegradable urn may be used.
+Using green materials to construct the coffin or the urn contributes to maintaining an all-natural burial site.
+In a green burial, the body may be buried wrapped in a blanket, or shroud, or held within a biodegradable casket, or if cremated, a biodegradable urn may be used.

-With our changing environment, it is ever more important to continue to protect our planet for our future generations.
-In nature, when an organism dies, it returns to the ground to become part of the earth itslef.
+With our changing environment, it is ever more important to continue to protect our planet for future generations.
+In nature, when an organism dies, it returns to the ground to become part of the earth itself.
 As humans, we defy this natural process, wasting resources in the process.
 A traditional funeral results in the burial of concrete, metals, and toxic fluids in the ground, as well as the body.
 Given several million burials a year, the combined impact is significant.

 Natural, eco-friendly burials are available.
 These places are beautiful, natural places, which lack headstones, concrete, and other man-made materials that detract from the natural environment.
-Special flowers, plants, shrubs, and native or newly planted trees can be used in place of a headstone to mark the bural location of a loved one.
+Special flowers, plants, shrubs, and native or newly planted trees can be used in place of a headstone to mark the burial location of a loved one.
 Family and friends can plant, care for, and witness the new growth and nature in that special place.

 Natural Coffins and Urns

-Green Burials provide Natural Coffins and urns that are constructed from non-toxic, biodegradable materials, such as wicker, cardboard, cotton shrouds.
+Green Burials provide Natural Coffins and urns that are constructed from non-toxic, biodegradable materials, such as wicker, cardboard, and cotton shrouds.
 The use of natural, biodegradable materials for coffins ensures that the surrounding environment will not be adversely impacted by the burial.
 Rather than being designed to prevent the decomposition process, as is often the case in traditional coffin construction, natural coffins are designed to be fully biodegradable to ensure a natural burial process.

 Typically, green cemeteries consist of meadows or wooded areas in which a special tree, shrub, or flowering bush is planted in place of a headstone or other marker, creating a living memorial.
 Foregoing the more common image of rows of headstones in a cemetery, picture the burial in a beautiful meadow, where family and friends can visit and spend an afternoon in a natural, peaceful setting.